Pa-ppy/Pa-ppy/README.md

 From writing low-level C programs to building web apps with JavaScript and Python, I’ve picked up a wide range of skills that help me turn ideas into working projects.
 I enjoy solving real-world problems, learning in public, and building with others.

 I’m especially drawn to responsive, clean systems, and tools that make dev work smoother and faster.
+I really enjoy good music and lofi sounds.

 ---